 See?
 They’re SO fluffy.
 Just like pancakes should be!

-If you like this vegan eggnog pancakes recipe, you may also like these other pancake recipes, all of which can be made vegan only or vegan AND gluten-free!
+If you like this vegan eggnog pancakes recipe, you may also like these other vegan gluten free pancake recipes:

 - Vegan Gingerbread Pancakes

 - Banana Oat Pancakes